tinkerness/YatraMithra_ai/README.md

 ## Features

-- **Travel Recommendations:** Get a list of top travel locations based on your input.
+- **Travel Recommendations:** Get a list of top travel locations based on your input place.
+- **Personalised Recommendations:** Get filtered travel locations based on your travel preferences.
 - **Detailed Information:** Receive detailed information about each location, including suitability, age considerations, weather, terrain, and other details.
 - **Image Fetching:** Display images of the specified place and travel locations from Unsplash.
 <!-- - **Save and Load Data:** Save travel data to a JSON Lines file and load previously saved data. -->